evanlin96069/ika/doc.md

 greeting(hi, "Evan");
 greeting(hello, "Evan");
 ```
-You can also assign function pointer to variable and call it.
+In ika, you can assign function pointer to variable and call it.

 ### Structure
 ```zig